picimako/mockitools/docs/verifications.md

 There are a couple of ways one can approach verification in Mockito: via `org.mockito.Mockito`, `org.mockito.BDDMockito`, `org.mockito.InOrder`.

-These intentions can convert between these approaches if they satisfy some preconditions:
+These intentions can convert between those approaches if they satisfy some preconditions:
 - in case of `Mockito.verify()` and `InOrder.verify()`, a call must be present on the mock object after `verify()` ,
 - while in case of `BDDMockito.then()`, both the `should()` call and a call on the mock object after that must be present.